0xMuriuki/currency-converter/README.md

 # Currency Converter

-A currency converter where users can input any amount and choose the currencies for conversion.
+A currency converter web application where users can input any amount and choose the currencies for conversion.